cphyc/dotry/Readme.md

+# IMPORTANT

+This program is not stable enough for a daily use!
+Use at your own risk.
+Moreover the following guide may not be up-to-date.

 # Dotry

 Have you ever had to rerun a whole set of simulation because you couldn't remember if a given file was up to date with a function?
 Dotry stands for *Do*n't *Tr*ust *Y*ourself but your computer…